Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Phase Reduction Beyond All-To-All Coupled Networks

 agrees with~\eqref{eq:1storder_phase_red_networks} for $\delta = 0$ and~$P^{(2,0)}_k(\phi)$ as specified in~\eqref{eq:hypergraph} contains the second order terms.
 First, note that the coupling of the first-order phase reduction~\eqref{eq:first-order_graph} is posed on the graph $\Gamma^{(1)} := \Gamma$ that describes the interactions of the coupled nonlinear oscillator network.

-The second order phase interaction terms~\eqref{eq:hypergraph} not only contain pairwise interactions along network edges but also nonpairwise interactions between triplets of oscillators.
-On a coarse level, these can be interpreted as phase interactions on two $3$-uniform directed hypergraph, defined by the $3$-tensors $\hat h, \bar h\in \R^{N\times N\times N}$ with coefficients
+The second-order phase interaction terms~\eqref{eq:hypergraph} not only contain pairwise interactions along network edges but also nonpairwise interactions between triplets of oscillators.
+Collecting all terms, the phase interactions can be interpreted as interactions on two $3$-uniform directed hypergraph with the (adjacency) $3$-tensors $\hat h, \bar h\in \R^{N\times N\times N}$ with coefficients

 where a triplet $(k;l,i)$ corresponds to a directed hyperedge with tail~$k$ and head $\{l,i\}$.

 The hypergraph capturing nonpairwise higher-order interactions `inherits' directionality from the original graph~$\Gamma$: The coefficient $h_{kli}$~is nonzero if~$l,i$ are both in the neighborhood of the target node~$k$ in~$\Gamma$ (cf.~Figure~\ref{fig:HigherOrderInteractions}(1)), while $\bar h_{kli}$~is nonzero if there is a path from~$i$ via~$l$ to~$k$ in~$\Gamma$ (cf.~Figure~\ref{fig:HigherOrderInteractions}(2)).
 The coupling functions along these hyperedges are